One True King: 2022–present: New members, other ventures, and controversies

 On December 16, 2022, co-owner Rich Campbell announced his resignation from the organization in light of sexual assault allegations.
-Soon after this, the official OTK Twitter account announced that Jschlatt will be departing the organization on December 23.
-He will, however, continue as an advisor for the YouTube team and have a stake in Starforge Systems.
+On December 23, the official OTK Twitter account announced that jschlatt would be departing the organization.
+He will continue as an advisor for the YouTube team and have a stake in Starforge Systems.

 On January 24, 2023, BruceDropEmOff left the organization.
-Three days later, he was indefinitely suspended from Twitch citing ban evasion.
+Three days later, he was indefinitely suspended from Twitch, citing ban evasion.
 On January 31, 2023, Emiru was announced as a new co-owner of the organization.
 She was previously in the organization solely as a content creator.

-It was also announced on the same day that ExtraEmily is joining the organization as a content creator.
+It was also announced on the same day that ExtraEmily had joined the organization as a content creator.